Charaka-Rasanga/ur5_moveit_demonstration/README.md

 Project Overview
 This project is created to demonstrate ROS MoveIt configuration.
 Here, I used the UR5 robotic arm and Robotiq 85 gripper.
 The project scope is to pick an object located at a predefined location and place it in a predefined target position while avoiding collisions.
 The robot can avoid collisions in unknown environments and even react to changes in its surroundings using a depth camera.

+Here is a link to an example video that I posted on my LinkedIn profile: https://www.linkedin.com/posts/charaka-rasanga-b1350241_ros-moveit-octomap-collision-avoiding-and-activity-6981609869086781441-NzGN?utm_source=share&utm_medium=member_desktop

 Requirements
 For this work, you need to install the Universal Robot Industrial package.
 Clone the Universal Robots repository (this is developed for ROS Kinetic).